 In an extension of the observance of Banned Books Week, the American Association of School Librarians (AASL) designated Wednesdays of Banned Books Week as Banned Websites Awareness Day.
 By doing so, it's AASL's hope to bring attention to the overly aggressive filtering of educational and social websites used by students and educators.
 Contact ALA's American Association of School Librarians (AASL, a division of ALA) with questions.

 Friends of Libraries groups now have their very own national week of celebration, courtesy of United for Libraries: The Association of Library Trustees, Advocates, Friends and Foundations (a division of ALA).
 National Friends of Libraries Week offers a two-fold opportunity to celebrate Friends – promoting the group in the community, raising awareness and increasing membership and also giving libraries and boards of trustees the opportunity to recognize the Friends for their help and support of the library.
 Contact ALA's United for Libraries with questions.

-ALA's National Gaming Day, first celebrated in 2008, focuses on the social and recreational side of gaming.
+International Games Month, first celebrated in 2008 as National Games Day, focuses on the social and recreational side of gaming.
 Gaming at the library encourages patrons of all ages to interact with diverse peers, share their expertise and develop new strategies for gaming and learning.
 At the library, kids can socialize with their friends and play board and video games while surrounded by books, librarians and a real world of knowledge.